 Empowering staff with bespoke training

-When Scottish Water decided to migrate to Esri’s ArcGIS platform from a legacy GIS system, it appointed Esri UK to deliver a suite of on-site and online training courses.
+When Scottish Water decided to migrate to Esri’s ArcGIS from a legacy GIS system, it appointed Esri UK to deliver a suite of on-site and online training courses.
 This comprehensive and bespoke training programme enabled 1200 GIS users to transition confidently to new business processes and make optimal use of ArcGIS in their jobs.

 Bespoke training enables 1200 GIS users to transition smoothly to new enterprise GIS